lindenb/jvarkit/docs/VcfAfInfoFilter.md

 ```
 Usage: vcfafinfofilter [options] Files
   Options:
-    -acn, --acn
-      A list of pairs of AC/AF fields separated with comma,semicolon or
-      whitespace that will be used to calculate the AF.
-If an attribute
-      contains  '*', it will be replaced by 'AC' and 'AN'. eg:
-      'gnomad_exome_AC_NFE,gnomad_exome_AN_NFE,my_pop_*'
-      Default: <empty string>
-    -af, --af
-      A list of AF fields, separated with comma,semicolon or whitespace that
-      will be used to extract a AF field.
-      Default: <empty string>
     --disable-vc-attribute-recalc
       When genotypes are removed/changed, Dd not recalculate variant
       attributes like DP, AF, AC, AN...
       Default: false
+    -F, --fields
+      [20180905]How to extract the AlleleFrequencies from a variant.
+Multiple
+      separated with comma or semicolon. e.g:
+      "AC/AN;exome_CEU_*;genome_NFE_AF;another_AC/another/AN".
+Input is a set
+      of AC/AN field pairs or/and AF field separated by semicolon. 'x/y' means
+      AC/AN fields. '*' will be replaced with AC and AN, hence, 'exome_CEU_*'
+      will be interpreted as exome_CEU_AC/exome_CEU_AN.
+Other field will be
+      interpreted as an AF field.
+      Default: <empty string>
     --filter, -f
       set this filter if all ALT fails the treshold.
 If empty :remove the
       variant